johnySF/LT-Group-Arma-3/README.md

 Files are mostly config based, meaning it inherits from it's dependencies.<br/>
 I'm fine with anyone using my cursed addon, as long as it stays open for others if public, and there is no fishy shenanigans with it.
 <br/>
-<h3>Known Issues</h3>
+<h3>TODO</h3>
-• C-130J's custom skin won't apply automatically.
+• Fix C-130J's custom skin;
+• Finish compositions;
+• Clean code to make it more readable.